epsitec/code.fitness.blog/site/content/post/2017/09/how-to-activate-window-of-foreign-process.md

 the companion app, and should change the focus so that the user can directly type into the companion app.

+The solution found on StackOverflow [Is there a reliable way to activate / set focus to a window using C#?](https://stackoverflow.com/questions/2671669/is-there-a-reliable-way-to-activate-set-focus-to-a-window-using-c) did not work out for me.

+## A clean solution - if you can modify both apps

-For this to work, I've come up with the following
+I've come up with the following solution:
-solution:

 * The main app starts the companion app and retrieves the window handle of the companion window.